grampelberg/saunter.org/content/posts/kubernetes-line-by-line.md

 as `NetworkPolicy` to do that.
 Even if a pod does not need to utilize the API at all, it is a best practice to specify a unique service account for each deployment.
-This guarantees that if there is a misconfigured `RoleBinding`, a pod does not have access it should not to the API's data.
-The default is to use the `default` service account in the namespace that they pod is running in.
+This guarantees that if there is a misconfigured `RoleBinding`, a pod does not have accidental access to the API's data.
+When unspecified (as in this example), the `default` service account is used from the namespace the pod is running in.
 Make sure you don't modify the default `RoleBinding`!

 We can specify the service account by adding: